evildmp/vurt/articles/twelve-rules.rst

 Perhaps you don't understand a question, or you dislike it, or don't think it makes sense, or think it's irrelevant, or that it got there by mistake.
 You might even be right, but you *still* need to answer it.

-Perhaps the answer to a question is on the application form is in your CV already.
+Perhaps the answer to a question on the application form is in your CV already.
 Don't say "Please see my CV" - just answer the question.

 And so on.